alexharri/website/posts/icelandic-name-declension-trie.md

   ]}
 />

-146 wrong results gives us an error rate of 2.9%.
-If we extrapolate that 2.9% error rate across the 5,833 people holding names without declension data available, we get 170 wrong results.
-Dividing 170 wrong results by the 363,314 people holding names in the approved list of Icelandic names gives us an error rate of 0.046%.
+1,061 wrong results gives us an error rate of 21%.
+If we extrapolate that 21% error rate across the 5,833 people holding names without declension data available, we get 1,240 wrong results.
+Dividing 1,240 wrong results by the 363,314 people holding names in the approved list of Icelandic names gives us an error rate of 0.34%.

+If we do the same math with only the names that were _incorrectly_ declined, we get an error rate of 0.046%.

 ## Regularity and comprehensiveness